 Kyoto’s annual odori dance performances

 Each of the five geisha districts in Kyoto annually holds a public dance show where you can see incredible performances by geiko and maiko.
 Tickets are relatively affordable, starting from as little as ¥3,000 per person.
-Sometimes, you get tea service, too.
+Sometimes, you get a tea service, too.

-The performances are typically held over the course of at least a week, and each district usually a couple of performances.
+The performances are typically held over the course of at least a week, and each district usually has a couple of performances.
 So, while getting tickets is competitive, it’s not by any means impossible.
 People increasingly purchase tickets online, but you can sometimes buy them at convenience stores or the tourist information center in Kyoto Station (depending on the district).

 Kitano Odori